taidnguyen/software_entity_recognition/README.md

 | Operating_System | Linux, Ubuntu, Red Hat OS, MorphOS                   |
 | Protocol         | TLS, FTPS, HTTP 404                                   |

+WikiSER is organized by the Wiki article in which the data was scraped from.

+    |-- Adobe_Flash.txt
+    |-- Linux.txt
+    |-- Java_(programming_language).txt
+    |-- ...

 To download the full dataset, please navigate to this [folder](src/data/wikiser).